StanfordPL/x64asm/README.txt

 doc/ref/index.html:  x86_64 application programmer cheatsheet.

 4a.
 Try the command line app.

-    Input file formats are specified with the -i flag (att or intel) Output formats are specified with the -o flag (att, intel, or hex)
+Input file formats are specified with the -i flag (att or intel).
+Output formats are specified with the -o flag (att, intel, or hex).

 $ x64asm -i att -o hex test.s